wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

     (3) The notice given to the licensed auditor must include a statement of the grounds for the cancellation or suspension.

-##### 23 FMA may authorise person to continue to act in respect of issuer audit despite cancellation or suspension of licence
+##### 23 FMA may authorise person to continue to act in respect of FMC audit despite cancellation or suspension of licence

 *   (1) This section applies if---

     *   (a) a person's licence is cancelled or suspended; and

-    *   (b) the person is acting, or has been appointed to act, as the auditor in respect of an issuer audit at the time that the licence is cancelled or suspended.
+    *   (b) the person is acting, or has been appointed to act, as the auditor in respect of an FMC audit at the time that the licence is cancelled or suspended.

-    (2) The FMA may, on an application made under subsection (4), authorise the person whose licence is cancelled or suspended to act, or to continue to act, as the auditor in respect of the issuer audit referred to in subsection (1)(b).
+    (2) The FMA may, on an application made under subsection (4), authorise the person whose licence is cancelled or suspended to act, or to continue to act, as the auditor in respect of the FMC audit referred to in subsection (1)(b).

-    (3) The FMA may act under subsection (2) only if the FMA is satisfied that the issuer audit will be carried out---
+    (3) The FMA may act under subsection (2) only if the FMA is satisfied that the FMC audit will be carried out---

     *   (a) in accordance with---

-        *   (i) this Act and any other enactment that relates to the conduct of the issuer audit; and
+        *   (i) this Act and any other enactment that relates to the conduct of the FMC audit; and

         *   (ii) auditing and assurance standards; and